 I, Montana, grew up in flatland Florida, a place far away from the state in which I was named after.
-I am an American of mixed European and Lebanese heritage who currently resides in Washington state.
+I am an American of mixed Lebanese and European heritage who currently resides in Washington state.

 In 2019, I graduated with a master’s in Environmental Education from Western Washington University.
 Now I work as a park ranger and get to share my love of nature with others daily.
-When I’m not at my day job, I’m either backpacking or curled up on the couch writing place-based fiction for kids!
+When I’m not at my day job, I’m either backpacking or curled up on the couch writing sapphic/queer stories that take place in the outdoors.

 This blog was originally created to chronicle my Appalachian Trail adventure, as well as provide future thru-hikers a detailed resource.
 After grad school, I thru-hiked the Pacific Crest Trail with my partner (Tuna Butter) and tried my best to document our journey.
 Little did I know, blogs were becoming irrelevant (vlogs on the other hand…).

 And of course, you can find me on the ole’ gram: @peakedcuriosity

 - Backpacking simplifies my life in a healthy way